Table of Contents

 • Create and nurture a partnership rather than arms-length relations

-• Incorporate social norms in the relationship
+• Include social norms in the relationship

 • Align interests rather than avoiding and mitigating risks